TyranR/Zabbix-Domain-Monitoring/README.md

 1. **Template Domain Checks** — attached to every monitored domain host.
 2. **Template Domain Overview** — attached to one technical overview host and used for dashboard aggregates.

-The goal is to keep Zabbix responsible for monitoring, alerting, and operational visibility, while avoiding manual per-domain dashboard work.
+The goal is to keep Zabbix responsible for monitoring, alerting, and operational visibility, while avoiding manual per-domain dashboard work.`Template Domain Overview` is optional, but recommended if you want portfolio-level dashboard widgets and aggregate counters.

 ---
 ## What this solves

 Domain expiration incidents are easy to miss when domains are managed across different registrars, accounts, and DNS providers.
 This project provides a reusable Zabbix-based monitoring setup for tracking domain expiration dates, WHOIS metadata, registrars, name servers, and portfolio-level risk indicators.

+## Project status

+This project is currently under active development.
+The core domain expiration monitoring and overview dashboard structure are available.
+Some optional features, such as domain age distribution and exact expiration date parsing, are planned or experimental.

 ## Current limitations